 In 32-bit one-shot and periodic timer modes, the concatenated versions of the TimerA and TimerB registers are configured as a 32-bit down-counter.
-The selection of one-shot or periodic mode is determined by the value written to the TAMR field of the GPTM TimerA Mode (GPTMTAMR) register (see page 214), and there is no need to write to the GPTM TimerB Mode (GPTMTBMR) register.
+The selection of one-shot or periodic mode is determined by the value written to the TAMR field of the GPTM TimerA Mode (GPTMTAMR) register (see page 207), and there is no need to write to the GPTM TimerB Mode (GPTMTBMR) register.

-When software writes the TAEN bit in the GPTM Control (GPTMCTL) register (see page 218), the timer begins counting down from its preloaded value.
+When software writes the TAEN bit in the GPTM Control (GPTMCTL) register (see page 211), the timer begins counting down from its preloaded value.
 Once the 0x0000.0000 state is reached, the timer reloads its start value from the concatenated GPTMTAILR on the next cycle.
 If configured to be a one-shot timer, the timer stops counting and clears the TAEN bit in the GPTMCTL register.
 If configured as a periodic timer, it continues counting.

 In addition to reloading the count value, the GPTM generates interrupts and output triggers when it reaches the 0x0000000 state.
-The GPTM sets the TATORIS bit in the GPTM Raw Interrupt Status (GPTMRIS) register (see page 223), and holds it until it is cleared by writing the GPTM Interrupt Clear (GPTMICR) register (see page 225).
-If the time-out interrupt is enabled in the GPTM Interrupt Mask (GPTIMR) register (see page 221), the GPTM also sets the TATOMIS bit in the GPTM Masked Interrupt Status (GPTMMIS) register (see page 224).
+The GPTM sets the TATORIS bit in the GPTM Raw Interrupt Status (GPTMRIS) register (see page 216), and holds it until it is cleared by writing the GPTM Interrupt Clear (GPTMICR) register (see page 218).
+If the time-out interrupt is enabled in the GPTM Interrupt Mask (GPTIMR) register (see page 214), the GPTM also sets the TATOMIS bit in the GPTM Masked Interrupt Status (GPTMMIS) register (see page 217).

 The output trigger is a one-clock-cycle pulse that is asserted when the counter hits the 0x0000.0000 state, and deasserted on the following clock cycle.
-It is enabled by setting the TAOTE bit in GPTMCTL, and can trigger SoC-level events such as ADC conversions.
+It is enabled by setting the TAOTE bit in GPTMCTL.